 Successfully raising funds through equity crowdfunding or DPO’s require your business to have a great story.
 Like crowdfunding, if you can’t generate interest from people through an equity crowdfunding site or impress a group of investors this won’t be a viable option for you.
 It also helps if you have a strong network of investors you can bring onboard.
 While this will help your success, the addition of Regulation A+ made it so that equity crowdfunding websites could exist, making it easier to tap into existing networks of investors.

 How to Get Started with Equity Crowd Funding and DPO’s & Where to Find Resources

 Before you venture further down this path make sure to take the time to do further research on the topic.
-This DPO FAQ and this article that takes you inside the JOBS Act should give you a better understanding of the nuances of this funding option.
-We also recommend this article in the New York Times looks at what DPOs are and provides some nice examples of other companies that have successfully used them.
+We recommend this article in the New York Times.
+It looks at what DPOs are and provides some nice examples of other companies that have successfully used them.

 The next step is choosing whether you want to utilize an equity crowdfunding platform or go the tradition DPO route.
 There are dozens of equity crowd funding sites, some of which we listed off in the crowd funding section as they allow for multiple styles of funding.

 Before signing up on any of the sites pay attention to the fine print.

 If you choose to go the traditional DPO route, take the time to speak with multiple firms, here are a few you might come across while researching DPO’s;

 What it is: Rollovers for Business Start-ups (ROBS)